lKinderBueno/Streamity-Xtream-IPTV-Web-player/README.md

 Streamity is an online webplayer.
 Watch IPTV Channels, movies TV series online on your browser with no additional software required!

+### DISCLAIMER: Streamity is a player.
+No stream or movies is included.
+Pictures are just for demo purpouse.

 ### Features
 - Xtream Api support
 - Customizable name and logo